carsonoid/talk-knative-vs-openfaas/README.md

 ## Demo

 The demo is self-contained and minimal.
-The only requirements to run the demo cluster are Docker and docker-compose.
+The only requirements to run the demo are [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).

 ### Run the Demo

 * `cd demo`
 * `./start-and-watch.sh`
-* `./demo.sh` - requires `pv` in order for demo-magic to work.
+* `./start-demo.sh`
 * Optional.
 Use `./cleanup.sh` to fully clean up and delete the demo cluster

 ### Tools